My Somerset Starling Guide

 A Morning Visit

 Before a morning visit you need to know where the starlings roosted the night before – so it is best to visit the reserve the previous evening.
 Arrive before sunrise in plenty of time to park and walk to last night’s roost site.
-Initially it will be hard to see the starlings in the dark, but you will soon hear them.
+Initially it will be hard to see the starlings in the dark, but you will soon hear the noise from the reeds.

 As dawn begins the birds start to move.
-They remind me of an enormous black monster swimming through the reeds surfacing now and then to take breath.
+They remind me of an enormous black monster swimming through the reeds surfacing now and again to take breath.
 Sometimes the monster reaches the edge of a bed and turns or pours across from one bed to another.
-Suddenly it will go quite for a couple of seconds just before the birds explode across the sky.
+Suddenly it will go silent for a couple of seconds just before the birds explode across the sky.

 A volcano of starlings spreading out over your head just above the tree tops leaving the roost site silent.